Ahhhhh... millennials! We’ve all heard about them.

 Millennials are, to previous generations at least, an anomaly and unlike any other generation that’s preceded them.
 However, the vast majority of millennials are now working, and the generation accounts for an estimated 50% of the current workforce.
 By 2025, this is predicted to increase to 75%.

-This presents companies and, more specifically, leaders with a new challenge, one that will see companies having to adapt their methods, processes and styles to incorporate the quite particular behaviours, attitudes and characteristics of millennials.
+This presents companies and, more specifically, leaders with a new challenge.
+One that will likely see companies having to adapt their methods, processes and styles to incorporate the quite particular behaviours, attitudes and characteristics of millennials.

 What is a millennial?